 GRI 102-54, GRI 102-56

 This report has been prepared in accordance with the GRI Standards: Core option.
-It is currently still under review by GRI.
 The report takes into account of the sector-specific requirements set out in the “GRI Construction and Real Estate Sector Disclosures”.
 The content has been compiled with the greatest possible care, but has not been externally audited.

 GRI 102-52, 102-51